yherve/smc-script/README.md

 ### prebuild binary

-Download smc-script for linux 64bits (built on ubuntu 18.04) [Here](https://github.com/yherve/smc-script/releases/download/v0.9/smc-script)
+Download standalone smc-script for linux 64bits (built on ubuntu 18.04) [Here](https://github.com/yherve/smc-script/files/3743757/smc-script.zip) and place it in your PATH (e.g. ~/bin)

 ### run in dev environment